matijazezelj/oib/blog.md

 ## Who This Is For

 - **Developers** who want to understand how their app behaves without becoming observability experts
-- **Homelab enthusiasts** who want proper monitoring without the enterprise complexity
+- **Self-hosters** who want proper monitoring without the enterprise complexity
 - **Small teams** who need observability but don't have dedicated SRE staff
 - **Anyone learning** about metrics, logs, and traces in a hands-on way